Blogs

 wave

-Professor Phil Cummins, a seismologist, highlighted that while a 4.6 magnitude earthquake is relatively large for Australia, it's typically below the threshold for widespread structural damage.
-He noted that the Hunter Valley region is seismically active, and this quake follows a number of other significant tremors in the past year.
-The memory of the devastating 1989 Newcastle earthquake (5.6 magnitude), which resulted in 13 deaths, remains fresh in the minds of many residents.
-However, the Joint Australian Tsunami Warning Centre confirmed this quake posed no tsunami threat.
+Professor Phil Cummins, a seismologist, explained that while a 4.6 magnitude quake is pretty big for Australia, it’s usually not strong enough to cause widespread structural damage.
+Still, the Hunter Valley is known for its seismic activity; this quake follows several other significant tremors over the past year.
+Of course, everyone remembers the devastating 1989 Newcastle earthquake (a 5.6 magnitude), and that's certainly something that many people in the region still don't want to revisit.
+But, the Joint Australian Tsunami Warning Centre did say there was no tsunami threat, which is reassuring.

 FAQ